eduribeirocampos/Finding-Lane-Lines/writeup_Eduardo_Campos.md

 and after calculate de average for each coordinate point to create the lines.
 To sort the information between left line and right line the Slope of the line was used

-The schematic picture below show the startegie:
+The schematic picture below show the strategie:

 ![alt text][image4]

-The result of this strategie coul see in the next picture:
+The result of this strategy could be saw in the next picture:

 ![alt text][image5]